 });

 Session handling separates solid USSD apps from frustrating ones.
-Every developer building for African networks needs to get this right.
+Every developer building for Ghanaian networks needs to get this right.

 Handle Timeouts Gracefully